-Thanks to YouTube, the Internet and a profusion of home improvement books, magazines and TV shows, homeowners can research the projects that their contractors will be tackling.
+Thanks to YouTube, HGTV and a profusion of home improvement magazines, homeowners can learn a lot about the projects their contractors will be tackling.

 When you discuss the project, “use the right terminology,” Lowell says.
-It tells the contractor “these people are serious, they know what they’re talking about” and they’ll be paying attention to the work.
+That will tell the contractor “these people are serious, they know what they’re talking about,” he says.
+The contractor will realize that you’ll be paying close attention to the job.

-“The more you let them know you might not know how to do it yourself but you have a strong idea of the process, the better off you’ll be,” Lowell says.
+“The more you let them know you … have a strong idea of the process, the better off you’ll be,” Lowell says.

 At the same time, encourage the contractor to be forthcoming, he says.
 You want to be in the loop, so your attitude should be one of “the more you can be upfront with us, the more we can solve these problems together,” Lowell says.